IAmPara0x/GlomeruliSegmentation/readme.md

   1. The created dataset has 132K images
   2. Time Taken to create 132K images and labels of size 224px is 9mins
   3. Total 162K images of size 224px of which 128K are glomeruli images
+  4. Something weird is happening transposing img on the axis (2,0,1) rather than reshaping inc the accuracy by 15%.

 ### Types of models
   1. Basic Unet
   2. Classification and then Unet architecture
   3. Transformer based Semantic segmentation

 #### Ideas
   1. can Convolution 3D be added to UNet
   2. IMPORTANT reduce parameters present in the model in a strategic way because model is always overfitting.
   3. Do changing the brightness of img is really need?
   4. Should we change the size of the image?

 #### Image Augmentation performed in the dataset
   1. Blurring Image with prob of (0.3)